qojulia/QuantumOptics.jl-documentation/README.md

 ## Directory layout

-When building the documentation the only requirement is that the documentation and the website are in the same directory:
+When building the documentation the only requirement is that the notebooks from the examples repo have been executed and copied over by make.jl from the examples directory.
     |
     |--> ./QuantumOptics.jl-documentation/
-    |--> ./QuantumOptics.jl-website/
+    |

 ## Software requirements